MAI4Good/program/README.md

 ## Get Involved

+The program will be accessible to new students on an academic quarter-by-quarter basis.
+The program is free to attend however students will be charged a small fee to cover resources and program coordination and to motivate participation.

-To participate in the program as a student, volunteer or partner, contact program coordinators via team(at)humanitarianai.org
+To participate in the program as a student, volunteer or partner, contact program coordinators via team(at)humanitarianai.org.